-Before prescribing opioid treatment, it is important that the healthcare provider has the following information regarding your loved one:
+Before prescribing opioid treatment, it is important that the healthcare provider has the following information:

 - The usual frequency, size, color, and consistency of bowel movements.
-NOTE: A normal bowel movement should be easy to pass, dark brown, mostly even shaped and toothpaste-like in consistency - Reviews all medications your loved one takes since other medications can also cause constipation, including: - $\circ$ $\;$ Some antidepressants, antacids, diuretics, iron - o Medications to treat hypertension, convulsions, and anticholinergics - o Non-steroidal-anti-inflammatory drugs, such as Advil or Aleve - ✓ Possible Interventions: - Stool softeners (brand name: Colace) to lubricate bowels if stools are hard - As a precaution, laxatives should be started when opioids are ordered and increased as opioids are increased to encourage bowel movement - Stimulants such as milk of magnesia will trigger movement in the digestive tract by irritating the intestine and are usually taken at night - Fiber which will absorb water and increase bulk; this increased bulk will distend the bowel and trigger the urge to have a bowel movement - Use of medications which add water to the intestine; these will also distend the bowel and trigger the urge for a bowel movement. - If your loved one has no bowel movement for two or three days, their healthcare provider may recommend a suppository, enema, or a laxative (Miralax or magnesium citrate) to help clean the bowels.
+NOTE: A normal bowel movement should be easy to pass, dark brown, mostly even shaped and toothpaste-like in consistency - Reviews all medications you take since other medications can also cause constipation, including: - o Some antidepressants, antacids, diuretics, iron - Medications to treat hypertension, convulsions, anticholinergics - Non-steroidal-anti-inflammatory drugs, such as Advil or Aleve

+✓ Possible Interventions:

+- Stool softeners (brand name: Colace) to lubricate bowels if stools are hard - As a precaution, laxatives should be started when opioids are ordered and increased as opioids are increased to encourage bowel movement - Stimulants such as milk of magnesia will trigger movement in the digestive tract by irritating the intestine and are usually taken at night - Fiber which will absorb water and increase bulk; this increased bulk will distend the bowel and trigger the urge to have a bowel movement - Use of medications which add water to the intestine; these will also distend the bowel and trigger the urge for a bowel movement. - If your loved one has no bowel movement for two or three days, their healthcare provider may recommend a suppository, enema, or a laxative (Miralax or magnesium citrate) to help clean the bowels.